Just across Lake Pontchartrain from New Orleans, explore the Northshore, where city residents have come for centuries to play and get away.

 Bike Along the Tammany Trace

-If you opt to explore just a portion of the trail, rent bikes from Bayou Adventure in Lacombe and ride over the Bayou Lacombe Bridge to admire the waterway below.
+If you opt to explore just a portion of the trail, ride over the Bayou Lacombe Bridge to admire the waterway below.
 The drawbridge is passable from sunrise to sunset.
 In the area, see historic cemeteries amid a landscape of live oak and pine trees.
 Continue on a beautiful ride along the 11.5-kilometer route to the Slidell-Carollo Trailhead, where you'll find plenty of restaurants and shopping nearby.

 Water views along the Tammany Trace in New Orleans' Northshore